Sajida Foundation Health Program

 Sajida's two hospitals, located close to the communities served by the organization, operate based on a sustainable model for institutional service delivery.
 These multidisciplinary secondary-care hospitals provide comprehensive healthcare with modern medical, surgical and diagnostic facilities.
 The hospital comprises a number of specialist medical, gynecological & obstetric, paediatric, eye, ENT, and surgical consultants, along with a team of medical doctors, nurses, paramedics, technicians and support staff.
 A number of full-time Resident Medical Officers (RMO) and consultants remain present in the hospital around the clock.
 The hospitals are also equipped with a 24-hour emergency department for dealing with emergency cases and a 24-hour pharmacy.

-The Health Card, introduced by Sajida, aims to ensure proper institution-based healthcare for people from all social classes.
+Health Card: The Health Card, introduced by Sajida, aims to ensure proper institution-based healthcare for people from all social classes.
 Specifically, its goal is to provide modern healthcare facilities to low-income individuals who, unable to afford proper hospital services, frequently turn towards various types of informal treatments.
 Reducing the maternal and child mortality is a major target of this program.
 The Health Card offers yearly healthcare for an entire family for a fee of BDT 600 (about US $8).
 Individual health cards have also been introduced at BDT 150 (US $2).
 Health Card holders can avail general and outdoor treatment free of charge for their entire family, as well as a 30% discount on all pathological tests.
 They are also given significant discounts on various other services, including operations.

 Sajida also works to strengthen micro-health insurance through mobile technology.
 Community health workers named "Sajida Bandhu" provide door-step services to mothers and children through a connection with doctors at a Sajida Hospital.
 Mobile/satellite clinics are also being operated in remote locations.
 Sajida's mobile health teams provide healthcare services, particularly eye-care services, to people outside of the reach of its hospitals.